-As part of our year-long celebration of the Great British Bathroom, we’re focusing in on a key interior design trend for 2019.
+As part of our celebration of the Great British Bathroom, we’re focusing in on a key interior design trend for 2020.
 The tropical look is all about bringing the outdoors indoors and we’ve come up with 8 easy ways for you to do this.

 Whilst last year’s tropical look was mainly focused around creating a lush, green paradise in which you can lose yourself for an hour or two, this year’s style has a more industrial, urban edge to it—perfect for city living.